xixogo5105/uiptv/README.md

 you may also create a shell script for the above.

-#### Method 2:
+#### Method 2 (Native binary image):

-Native image.
 Its recommended because it runs a lot faster and smoother.
 Please head on to https://www.graalvm.org/22.0/reference-manual/native-image/.
 This page will guide to install prerequisite dependencies that are needed.
 To compile for Ubuntu for instance, you need to install:

     sudo apt-get install build-essential libz-dev zlib1g-dev